 What better way to teach them than modeling through our patient and persistent teaching.

-It can be hard for some parents because it feels like some children are just too stubborn and refuse to learn to behave.
+It can be hard for some parents because it feels like some children are just too stubborn or strong-willed and refuse to learn to behave.

 But let’s take math for example.